mauriciog24/openstagram-pytest/README.md

 **Instructions:**

 1. You need to have installed Python
-2. This project only supports Chrome
+2. This project only supports Chrome and Firefox
-3. Install the [chromedriver](https://chromedriver.chromium.org/downloads) and add it to your path
+3. Download the [chromedriver](https://chromedriver.chromium.org/downloads) (for Chrome) or [geckodriver](https://github.com/mozilla/geckodriver) (for Firefox) and add it to your path
 4. Create a virtual environment and activate it

     |          | Windows                | MacOS/Linux             |